 We’ve been determined since the beginning of the pandemic to continue running our projects and supporting our beneficiaries as best we can.
-However, due to the lockdown, and not being able to safely run our projects in person, this has meant being creative with the way that we can help, often moving to running sessions digitally.
+This has meant being creative with our project delivery.

-Our Digital Befriending Scheme has also been running since March and is still going strong, supporting adults with learning disabilities.
-Our volunteers have been having weekly catch-ups with beneficiaries over phone calls, video calls and letters.
+Our Befriending Scheme is still going strong, supporting adults with learning disabilities.
+Our volunteers have been having either in-person weekly catch-ups, or by phone calls, video calls and letters (some do a mixture of all these depending on their plans).
 Some have been playing games online and sending their artwork in the post.
-The scheme has been instrumental in combatting isolation, loneliness and boredom for beneficiaries and volunteers alike.
+Others have been meeting for walks, going shopping or going for cinema and food.
+This scheme has been instrumental in combatting isolation, loneliness and boredom for beneficiaries and volunteers alike.

-Kate and Stef at Shiny Happy People have also been running weekly sing-along sessions for our adults with learning disabilities, which have been full of joy and laughter, and for those at Huggard who have also enjoyed some upbeat sing-along sessions.
-Thanks to Kate and Stef as well!
+Kate and Stef at Shiny Happy People have also been running weekly sing-along sessions for our adults with learning disabilities, which have been full of joy and laughter.
+These sessions are delivered in person in RCT, but are blended sessions, allowing beneficiaries to attend in person or via zoom.